 - Tablet: Chew or crush the tablet completely before you swallow it.
 Do not swallow whole tablets.

-- Powder: Sprinkle the oral powder on a small amount of applesauce or similar food.
+- Powder: If you cannot chew the tablets, use the oral powder form of this medicine.
+Sprinkle the oral powder on a small amount of applesauce or similar food.
 Mix and then swallow the mixture immediately.
 Do not mix this medicine with water or other liquid.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how lanthanum works.
 You may still be able to take these medicines, but you must take them at a different time than you take lanthanum.